Alec-Sawalski/Activity-Data/README.md

 <img src=https://user-images.githubusercontent.com/61294969/82225471-ddd95b00-98ea-11ea-8aec-799be9337fd0.png>

-#### Daily Activity ~ n2 - ID observations by individual cows - accounts for multiple observations for a single cow
+#### Daily Activity ~ n2 - ID observations by individual cows - accounts for multiple observations for a single cow - Not Significantly Associated

 Even though not significant, included to show that even after accounting for multiple observations per CowID, there is still no significant associations with daily activity